xnought/foldseek-bindings/README.md

 )
 ```

-where output now is the following array formatted as you specified [query, target, output] for each hit/similar protein:
+where the `output` variable is now is the following array:

 ```py
 [['A.pdb', '1lsh.cif.gz_A', 1.0],